crspybits/SolidAuthSwift/README.md

 ## SolidAuthSwiftTools

-This is intended to be used from a custom server.
+I had originally intended this to be used only from a custom server.
 It is separated out from the `SolidAuthSwiftUI` library because `SolidAuthSwiftUI` contains UIKit code, and will *not* work on Linux.

-Also there is a security issue: I'm designing for the specific use case where the key pair (needed to generate DPoP tokens) is stored on a custom server only.
-The key pair will *not* be present on the iOS client app.
+Also I had thought there was a security issue, that a private/public keypair (needed to generate DPoP tokens) could not securely be stored on the iOS client.
+[However, if the keypair is generated on the client, that doesn't seem true!](https://github.com/crspybits/SolidAuthSwift/issues/2).
+Thanks @wrmack for pointing this out.

- The server I'm considering is running on Linux.
-Note that this is not a Solid Pod.
-It's a custom server that will be making requests of a Solid Pod.
+(The terminology below still reads "Server", reflecting my main use case; I just need to edit this another day).

 ### Usage example (see SolidAuthDemoApp)